iazaran/ai-insights/README.md

 # AI Insights
-Using Open AI to analyze data and receive insights and charts to improve specific areas of your business.
+Using AI LLMs to analyze data and receive insights and charts to improve specific areas of your business.
+The default LLM is OpenAI, but you can use any other LLMs.

 ## Requirements
 - PHP >=8.1